 Counseling for adults with neurodiversities also includes psychoeducation, exploring executive function challenges, and skills building.
 Individual counseling is provided; however, it is also possible to include a spouse, partner, or other family members.
 The decision to use family counseling with an adult is based on the client's goals and the treatment plan developed.

 We often receive phone calls during times when we are unable to answer the phone.
 It can also be difficult for us to return phone calls between sessions.
 For more information or if you have questions, text us at 251-202-3887.
 FREE phone consultations can also be scheduled by clicking the "Request Phone Consult" button on this website.

-Gulf Coast Family Services strives to provide the most effective therapy strategies for each client.
-Unfortunately, many insurance companies force diagnoses and certain types of treatment modalities in order for therapists to receive reimbursement.
-It is not our desire to rush diagnoses or limit our services based on insurance restrictions.
-Therefore, we are self-pay and offer super-billing for clients to file with their insurance for reimbursement.
-Please check with your provider to make sure your insurance provider allows such reimbursement.
+Gulf Coast Family Services strives to provide the most effective ADHD and Autism testing and therapy strategies for our clients.
+Unfortunately, many insurance companies restrict these efforts.
+It is not our desire to limit our services based on insurance restrictions.

 Therefore, Gulf Coast Family Services does not file with insurance.
 However, we offer super billing for clients to file for out-of-network provider reimbursements with their insurance.
 Please check with your insurance provider to see if they allow such reimbursements.